open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 Events are OpenTelemetry's standardized semantic formatting for LogRecords.
 Beyond the structure provided by the LogRecord data model, it is helpful for logs to have a common format within that structure.
-When OpenTelemetry native instrumentation emit logs, those logs SHOULD be formatted as Events.
+When OpenTelemetry instrumentation emits logs, those logs SHOULD be formatted as Events.
 All semantic conventions defined for logs MUST be formatted as Events.

 **Parameters:**